Have you ever heard that a diabetic must ALWAYS avoid sweets or else something really bad will happen?

 But diabetics CAN eat sweets.

-“Individuals with diabetes can incorporate sweets and desserts in moderation,” says Alison Massey, MS, RD, LDN, registered dietitian and diabetes educator at the Center for Endocrinology, Mercy Medical Center of Baltimore.
+“Individuals with diabetes can incorporate sweets and desserts in moderation,” says Alison Massey, MS, RD, LDN, registered dietitian and certified diabetes educator with over 10 years of experience in various community and clinical settings.

 “It can be helpful if they understand carbohydrate counting and how many carbohydrates are appropriate to consume for meals and snacks,” she continues.
 “It’s all about moderation and portion control.